Stereo Vision: Making a Depth Map from scratch!

 Now that we have ensured that our cameras are connected properly, let’s start them.

-To run the Python scripts, navigate to the/StereoVision/main_scripts/
+To run the Python scripts, navigate to the/StereoVision/main_scripts/directory in the terminal.

 Run the start_cameras.py script: python3 start_cameras.py